terraform-google-modules/terraform-google-log-export/README.md

 # Terraform Log Export Module

 This module allows you to create log exports at the project, folder, organization, or billing account level.
-Submodules are also available to configure the destination resource that will store all exported logs.
+Submodules are  available to configure the destination resource that will store all exported logs.
 The resources/services/activations/deletions that this module will create/trigger
 are: